Display Accessibility Tools

 Annual Evaluations and Associated Forms

-It is important that graduate students received regular formal feedback about their progress in the program.
+It is important that graduate students receive regular formal feedback about their progress in the program.
 Therefore, the MSU Graduate School requires that all graduate students receive an annual review each year while in the program.
-In addition, evidence of an annual review within the past 12 months is required for the nomination of certain fellowships.
-The responsibility for making sure this process happens on time lies with both the advisor and the student.
-The responsibility that the documentation of the process is recorded in gradplan lies with the student.
+In addition, evidence of an annual review within the past 12 months is required for nominations to certain fellowships.
+The responsibility for making sure this process is completed on time lies with both the advisor and the student.
+The responsibility for documenting the process in the gradplan lies with the student.

 • For all graduate students in the Department, an annual review must be submitted (uploaded into gradplan) by May 15th of each year.